ensdomains/ens-twitter-api/README.md

 Example message

-- #ensrexpirations 1 .eth name got released in the last 1 hour
+- #ensrexpirations 1 .eth name has been released in the last hour
 - vitalik.eth was just released and available for registration with premium at https://app.ens.domains/name/vitalik.eth

 ### /tweet/nopremium